Type of entity

 Dates of existence

-Apple Tree was a highly regarded professional theatre company, one of only two in all of Lake County, serving over 30,000 patrons each year, including students in its Workshops.
+Apple Tree was a professional theatre company, one of only two in all of Lake County, serving over 30,000 patrons each year, including students in its Workshops.
 The Theatre won 28 Jeff Awards, with 109 nominations of various kinds, and sent many students and actors on to successful careers throughout the country, including Broadway.

 Apple Tree Theatre was founded in 1983 by Executive and Artistic Director Eileen Boevers.
 Apple Tree Theatre was committed to producing dramas and musicals that "celebrate the tenacity of the human spirit and illuminate the human condition."
 In its 25th season, the theatre developed a reputation for producing high quality theatre, fortifying a relationship with its audience and artists alike.
 It was one of only two professional theatre companies in Lake County.
 It was located originally in the basement of Immaculate Conception Church in Highland Park, until 1988 when it moved to 595 Elm Place, Highland Park.
 1988, Apple Tree Theatre also became an Equity Theater after 5 years of performing on special guest artist contracts with Equity.